-Following the evaluation of peptide-linked molecular patches on heart cells grown in the laboratory, the team is planning a clinical trial in 2017/18 to test them in people with Duchenne muscular dystrophy.
+The molecular patches could be tested in a clinical trial in the future.
 If the peptide-linked molecular patches prove to be effective, they could prevent deterioration of the heart or even restore heart function in people with Duchenne muscular dystrophy.
 With cardiomyopathy being a major contributor to death in people with Duchenne muscular dystrophy, tackling this aspect of the condition will offer invaluable benefits.

 Project leader: Professor Matthew Wood

 Location: University of Oxford